MfN-Berlin/app-kiebids/README.md

 4. Semantic Tagging
 5. Entity Linking

-The first steps of the pipeline preprocesses the image and identifies and divides the image to the different regions (if there is more than one).
+The first steps of the pipeline preprocess the image and identify and divide a given image into separate regions corresponding to individual labels.

 <img src="docs/flow.png" alt="Pipeline Flow" width="60%"/>

 Text recognition is done on each region separately.
-For each region, MfN specific semantic tags are recognized in the text:
+For each region, semantic entities are recognized in the text and tagged:

 <img src="docs/semantic_tagging.png" alt="Pipeline Flow" width="60%"/>

-The tags found are then in the entity linking module, if possible, linked to structural geografical data via API calls to: **https://www.geonames.org/**.
+In the entity linking module, text that is tagged as denoting geographical entities, is linked whenever possible via API calls to corresponding [Geonames entries](https://www.geonames.org/).

 ### 1. Image Preprocessing
 - **Modules**: `cv2` (OpenCV)